 - Evil Sorcerer: Up to Eleven.

-- Evil Is Petty: The first thing Bolas does when becoming freed from the Meditation Realm is hunt down anyone who was descended from the man that put him there.
+- Evil Is Petty: The first thing Bolas does when he's freed from the Meditation Realm is hunt down anyone who was descended from the man that put him there.
 And probably anyone they ever knew or loved for that matter.
 And their pets.

-- Mind Rape: Discard effects are standard for him.
+- Mind Rape: Standard attacks for him.

 - Multiversal Conqueror